Last updated July 14th, 2024.

 With over 30 million people, Tokyo is the world’s largest metropolitan area by far.
 It would, therefore, make sense that Tokyo has a greater number of housing options than anywhere else on the planet.

 Covering every Tokyo neighborhood in a single article wouldn’t be possible.
-Our guide is about buying property in Japan, not just Tokyo
+Our guide is about buying property in Japan, not just the capital city of Tokyo.

-If we were to write everything we could about Tokyo and all of its neighborhoods, there wouldn’t be any time or space left to cover Japan’s other real estate markets.
+If we wrote everything we could about housing in Tokyo and all of its neighborhoods, there wouldn’t be any time or space left to cover Japan’s other real estate markets!

 Likewise, Tokyo’s general east, west, and southwards get a section.
 West Tokyo consists of Nakano and its surrounding areas, while the eastern wards include Chuo and beyond.
 The neighborhoods south of Chiyoda and Shibuya are defined as Tokyo’s southern wards.

-Here’s a map of Tokyo and its 23 special wards.
+Here’s a map of Tokyo and its special wards.
 It’s worth noting that Tokyo’s metropolitan area is noticeably larger than Tokyo proper.
-Nine million people live in the city of Tokyo, whereas roughly 32 million live in Tokyo’s urbanized metro area.
+9 million people live in the city of Tokyo, whereas roughly 32 million live in Tokyo’s urbanized metro area.

 Shibuya / Minato / Chiyoda (Center Wards)